TobiasPSP/Modules.ScriptBlockLoggingAnalyzer/README.md

 ## Areas of Improvement
-This module is a proof-of-concept in the current version.
-There are some areas of improvement, and you are cordially invited to help improve the module by issuing pull requests:
+This module is currently a *proof-of-concept*: it works perfectly well but there are a couple of areas that need more love:

 - **Windows PowerShell**: currently the module is tailored towards *Windows PowerShell*. *PowerShell 7* logs the data in a different eventlog.
 It should be fairly easy though to add these eventlog queries as well.
 - **Performance**: `Get-SBLEvent` does a simple eventlog query based on`Get-WinEvent`.
 It won't expose advanced filtering (yet) so you can only dump *all* logged source codes and then filter the results client-side with `Where-Object`.
 A much faster approach would be to expose a `-Filter` parameter that uses the native *XPath* filters found in `Get-WinEvent` to quickly search for i.e. *.exe*-files that contain **PowerShell** code or do specific queries for suspicious commands.
 - **Clean-Up**: scriptblock logging logs any **PowerShell** code including custom *prompt* functions etc. It would be nice to have the option to exclude such data from the results provided by `Get-SBLEvent`.

+Since this module definitely has the potential to become a very useful analytic tool for blue teamers and basically any security-aware **PowerShell** admin, you are cordially invited to help evolve this module (see end of this file).

 ## Install